White Paper Addresses Key Issues in Legal Battles over Gender-Affirming Health Care

 Critiquing the Cass Review

-The new report provides an evidence-based critique of a recent independent review in the U.K., known as the “Cass Review,” that has become central to U.S. litigation.
+The new white paper provides an evidence-based critique of a recent independent review in the U.K., known as the “Cass Review,” that has become central to U.S. litigation.
 The NHS recently cited the Cass Review in announcing its decision to deny puberty-pausing medications to those under age 18 outside of a research setting.
 In June 2024, the NHS Health Secretary cited the Review as the rationale for emergency regulations that criminalize the supply of puberty-pausing medications to new patients under 18 in England, Scotland, and Wales.

 States and their amici, as well as conservative commentators, have cited these events as support for U.S. bans on gender-affirming care and have characterized the Cass Review as casting doubt on the scientific evidence base for gender-affirming care.
 Some academics have raised concerns about the Cass Review, but major news outlets have given the Review positive coverage, treating its findings as authoritative.
 The Cass Review has already been cited by states in preliminary filings with the Supreme Court.